 You should ideally get sex toys with a ribbed texture that enhances the pleasure.
 Ribbed sex toys can also be glided over the erogenous zones for enhanced pleasure, making them far more effective than traditional dildos and average sex toys.
 Generally speaking, look for ribbed sex toys with a soft and squishy surface.
 This is especially true if the sex toy will be used for penetration.

-Biird’s Obii is currently one of the most exciting sex toys for people with vulvas.
+Biird’s Namii is currently one of the most exciting sex toys for people with vulvas.
 It’s a clitoral suction sex toy made of body-safe silicone with a ribbed texture.
 It uses air pressure to create a suction force around your clitoris and delivers sonic pulses that stimulate your entire clitoral structure, inducing deep and powerful orgasms.
-Obii is also extremely attractive and discreet because it looks like a pastel-colored bird in a cage — your friend or partner can even put it out on display without anyone being wiser.
+Namii is also extremely attractive and discreet and comes with a cute charging base that doubles as a mood lamp — your friend or partner can even put it out on display without anyone being wiser.

 If you follow all the tips mentioned in this article, you’ll soon find the ideal sex toy for your friend or sexual partner.